 Again, people might say that this term has various meanings.
 But, one general definition says that a functioning drug addict is a person who is, well, functional.
 Basically, when we think of addiction, we think of someone who is probably jobless, maybe homeless.
 We imagine that most people who suffer from an addiction problem likely have been completely separated from their families.
 But, that’s not always the case.
-In fact, in the life of person who we might say is functioning drug addict, this is never the case.
+In fact, in the life of a person who we might say is a functioning drug addict, this is never the case.

 You see, addiction doesn’t always take a quick toll on people.
 Some individuals can continue to hold good jobs, have great family lives, and uphold a great reputation.
 They can live “normal” lives.
 But, they are still heavily dependent on a substance.
 Some people may use the phrase “functioning alcoholic” or “functioning addict”.

 Someone who might be called a functioning drug addict will most likely seem fine.
 Coworkers, close friends, and family members might not even notice what’s going on.
 This is actually what makes this lifestyle so dangerous.

 The Dangers of Functionality

 So, what’s the big deal?
 If the person can maintain a job or keep up with school, what’s the problem?
 The addiction isn’t hurting the person’s family, right?
 And, it doesn’t seem to be negatively affecting the individual, either.
 So, why is being a “functioning drug addict” so dangerous?
 Simply put, addiction is addiction.
 Whether it causes a person to lose everything or not, it’s still a problem.
 Many of the people who are operating this way are dealing with an issue deeper than addiction.
 When individuals seek relief in the misuse of a substance, that’s an issue.